II. Qualifications to be a Candidate

 Click here to visit the U.S. House of Representatives Committee on Standards of Official Conduct website for information related to filing disclosures as a candidate for Congress.

-Click here to visit the U.S. Senate Select Committee on Ethics website for information related to filings as a candidate for U.S. Senate.
-You will look for the "Public Financial Disclosure Report" section.
+Click here to visit the U.S. Senate Select Committee on Ethics website for information related to filing disclosures as a candidate for U.S. Senate.

 The IRS requires that all candidate bank accounts have an Employer Identification Number (also known as a Federal Tax ID number).
 There are three easy ways to apply for this number below.
 It is recommended that you obtain professional advise concerning any additional IRS requirements.